-Treat Them Like Brothers: When God Spoke to a Factory Owner
+Treat Them Like Brothers: God Spoke to a Factory Owner

-Arthur Nash was not looking for a divine encounter.
-He was a businessman focused on the bottom line.
-Then God spoke in the middle of his Cincinnati clothing factory.
+Arthur Nash was a businessman focused on profit.
+Then God spoke in his Cincinnati clothing factory, and everything changed.
+A true story of obedience.

 Arthur Nash wasn't looking for a divine encounter.
 He was a businessman, sharp, seasoned, and focused on the bottom line.
 But in the quiet crisis of his own soul, he heard something he couldn't ignore.